Ford Kent engine: Crossflow

 A 1967 redesign gave it a cross-flow type cylinder head, hence the Kent's alternative name Ford Crossflow.
-It would go on to power the smaller-engined versions of the Ford Cortina and Ford Capri, the first and second editions of the European Escort as well as the North American Ford Pinto (1971, 1972 and 1973 only).
+It went on to power the smaller-engined versions of the Ford Cortina and Ford Capri, the first and second editions of the European Escort as well as the North American Ford Pinto (1971, 1972 and 1973 only).
 In South Africa it also powered the 1.6 L Mk II, Mk III, Mk IV, & Mk V Ford Cortina and 1.6 L Ford Sierra.

 The Crossflow featured a change in combustion chamber design, using a Heron type combustion chamber in the top of the piston rather than in the head.
 The head itself was flat with each engine capacity (1098 and 1298 cc) featuring different pistons with different sized bowls in 681F and 711M blocks.
 The 1599 cc 691M block had the stronger 'square' bearing caps later used in the 711M, and small combustion chambers in the near-flat head (the bulk of the volume being in the piston bowl).
 In 1970, the new A711 block for 1298 cc and A711M block for 1599 cc were introduced with thicker block wall, square main bearing caps, large diameter cam followers and wider cam lobes, with the latter block having a 7/16" taller deck height, together with a return to the flat head.
 These changes represented a significant improvement in the reliability of the engines, and the blocks are commonly referred to as '711M' blocks.

 The Ford Crossflow engine (1298 and 1599 cc) also powered the Reliant Anadol (1968–1984).
 Other makes such as Morgan used the Crossflow on Morgan 4/4, Caterham on Caterham 7, and TVR used the engine in the Grantura, Vixen, and 1600M.
 It has been fitted in countless other applications as well, being a favourite of kit-car builders not only in Great Britain.